miguelgrinberg/slam/docs/tutorial.rst

 will have a small Python API deployed to AWS Lambda and API Gateway.

 The screencast below is a recorded run through the entire tutorial.
 Feel free to use it as a reference when you go through the steps yourself.
-At any time you can pause the screencast, select any text and copy/paste it!

 .. raw:: html

-    <script type="text/javascript" src="https://asciinema.org/a/98429.js" id="asciicast-98429" async></script>
+    <iframe width="660" height="371" src="https://www.youtube.com/embed/9eoL6oGiodw" frameborder="0" allowfullscreen></iframe>

 Installing the Tutorial Project
 ===============================